Archer County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-The length of the suspension depends on whether you failed or refused a breath or blood test.
-Don't let this happen – act now!
+What happens if you miss the deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.

 Automatic License Suspension

-The Texas DPS will automatically suspend your license under certain circumstances related to your DUI arrest.
+The Texas DMV will automatically suspend your driver's license under certain circumstances following a DUI arrest:

 If You Took the Breath/Blood Test and Failed